TimeSkeletor/learn-file-storage-s3-golang-starter/README.md

 - You should see a new database file `tubely.db` created in the root directory.
 - You should see a new `assets` directory created in the root directory, this is where the images will be stored.
 - You should see a link in your console to open the local web page.

+# 4. Register an Account

+To begin using Tubely, sign up with the following credentials:

+- **Email:** `admin@tubely.com`
+- **Password:** `password`

+> ⚠️ These are sample credentials for demonstration or testing purposes.
+Please update your password if this will be used in production.

+---

+# 5. Create a New Video

+After logging in, create your first video with the following details:

+- **Title:** `Boots, an Emote Story`
+- **Description:**
+  `A short film about the many faces of Boots`

+To do this:

+1. Navigate to the **"Create Video"** or **"New Upload"** section in the dashboard.
+2. Fill in the **Title** and **Description** fields as shown above.
+3. Upload your video file (if required).
+4. Click **Submit** or **Publish**.

+---

+You're all set! 🎬

+Feel free to explore other features like editing videos, managing your profile, and engaging with other users.

+If you encounter any issues, please contact support at `support@tubely.com`.

+---

+## 📄 License

+This project is provided for demonstration and internal use.
+All content remains the property of its respective creators.